top of page

 Why is Rehabilitation so Expensive?

 Rehabilitating a dog in the condition Buddy came to me in is extremely expensive.
 Between the various vets (due to the multiple specialties involved in the rehabilitation), the medications, supplements, special foods, equipment, etc., the bills add up quickly.
-At the writing of this update (3/29/24) the cost has been $20,000, and it will continue to rise.
+At the writing of this update (4/6/25) the cost has been $24,000, and it will continue to rise.
+Please understand that my cost is actually quite a bit higher, but I have not kept track of all the costs involved, so I am only detailing those I have kept track of (not all the costs are easily tracked).

 What is involved in Rehabilitation?